Aniket-79sci/Waste-Classification/README.md

 # waste classification
-AICTE Virtual Internship project for waste classification using CNN

-Dataset for the project is linked here: https://www.kaggle.com/datasets/techsash/waste-classification-data
+CNN Model for Waste Management

+A deep learning-based approach to classify waste into different categories using Convolutional Neural Networks (CNNs).

 Overview This project aims to develop a CNN model that can accurately classify waste into different categories, such as recyclable, non-recyclable, organic, etc. The model is trained and tested on a dataset of images of various types of waste.

-Features-
+Features

 CNN model implemented using Keras and TensorFlow Dataset of images of different types of waste
 Training and testing scripts
-Model evaluation metrics (accuracy, precision, recall, F1-score)
+Model evaluation metrics (accuracy, precision, recall, F1-score) Requirements

-Requirements-
 Python 3.x
 Keras 2.x
 TensorFlow 2.x
 NumPy
 Matplotlib

-Installation-
+Scikit-learn
+Installation

-Clone the repository using git clone https://github.com/provikash/cnn-model-for-waste-management.git Install the required dependencies using pip install -r requirements.txt
+Clone the repository using git clone https://github.com/provikash/cnn-model-for-waste-management.git Install the required dependencies using pip install -r requirements.txt Usage

-Usage-
 Train the model using python train.py
 Test the model using python test.py
 Evaluate the model using python evaluate.py
 Dataset The dataset used for this project is a collection of images of different types of waste.
 The dataset is divided into training and testing sets.

-Model Architecture The CNN model used for this project consists of the following layers- Conv2D layer with 32 filters and kernel size 3x3 MaxPooling2D layer with pool size 2x2
+Model Architecture The CNN model used for this project consists of the following layers:

+Conv2D layer with 32 filters and kernel size 3x3
+MaxPooling2D layer with pool size 2x2
 Conv2D layer with 64 filters and kernel size 3x3